dell/iac-storage-automation/powermax/ad_hoc/README.md

 URI tasks will either pass or fail, there is no idempotency running these tasks.

-These exmaples serve as a how to, the funcionality in the playbooks here has already been incorporated into the latest powermax collections but these still serve as nice examples on how similar opeations can be done.
+These examples serve as a how-to, the functionality in the playbooks here has already been incorporated into the latest PowerMax collections but these still serve as nice examples on how similar opeations can be done.

 Latest PowerMax API documenation is here